Clinton County Case Management

 Individual case management services were developed to help you and your family make choices about the kind of services you want, to encourage you to participate in deciding who will provide those services, and to allow you to take responsibility for setting goals and working toward meeting them.

 If you are accepted for case management services, you will be assigned a case manager.
-Your case manager will have both education and experience in working with people who are Chronically Mentally Ill, have a Developmental Disability and/or are Mentally Retarded.
+Your case manager will have both education and experience in working with people who are Brain-Injured, have a Developmental Disability and/or are Intellectually Disabled.
 Your case manager will work with you and your family and together you will:

 Case Management is Consumer driven.
 If you want case management services, the choice is yours.
 If you would like more information about case management services contact: